 No matter how well it’s written, a buy-sell agreement is only as good as the funding, which makes the actual purchase of a departing owner’s interest possible.

 Options include using existing assets, borrowing the money, creating a cash reserve fund, making installment payments and purchasing insurance from someone like this broker in Beloit, WI.
 The key is to select the combination that meets evolving business needs and provides the required certainty.

 Of these options, disability and life insurance are two of the more effective choices for a number of reasons.
-Both can be more cost effective and easier to administer, and there are plenty of reviews out there, such as these Haven Life Insurance Reviews, for example, to help people make an informed decision when it comes to selecting who they are going to purchase life insurance with.
+Both can be more cost-effective and easier to administer, and there are plenty of reviews out there, such as these Haven Life Insurance Reviews, for example, to help people make an informed decision when it comes to selecting who they are going to purchase life insurance with.
 Both disability and life insurance can protect working capital and help provide the correct amount of financing at exactly the time it’s needed.

 Life insurance helps assure funding is available to purchase an interest if an owner dies, while disability insurance helps assure funding is available if an owner becomes totally disabled.
 If they do not have life insurance and they have left it a bit too late, the elderly may have trouble getting insurance, however, there are ways that this can be worked around to get the life insurance required.

 A totally disabled owner may become more concerned with his or her family and personal well-being and less concerned with his or her participation in the business.
 Buying out the disabled owner’s interest often becomes the logical choice for the remaining owners.

 Benefits paid from the policies are generally income tax free, and the cash value of permanent life insurance grows tax deferred and is available to help meet other business needs.
 Life insurance can also be used to equalize property distribution in the event of divorce.

 How the insurance is structured, meaning who will be the applicant, owner, insured, beneficiary and payer, is determined by the type of agreement selected.